 By the end of 2017, the Bitcoin-blockchain battle had already been decided in favor of the latter, as seen in the chart below.

 Not that Bitcoin was erased from the agenda of researchers; not at all.
 But the trend changed for good as the same results can be seen for both 2018 and 2019.
 Interestingly, while 2017 and 2018 were the prime years for ICOs, only two publications, out of over 1,300, mention this word in their titles.
 But this can be a case of the research lag mentioned at the beginning of this post.

-Three layers can be identified, intuitively.
+Three layers can be identified intuitively.
 The first one and most apparent recalls the dichotomy between blockchain and Bitcoin.
 Blockchain technology as a unique concept emerged in the literature while cryptocurrencies became the generic term to refer to crypto money.
 The second layer includes a mix of themes and blockchain applications.
-Here we find research on security, ICOs, distributed systems and markets among others.
-So the ICO research lag is now being closed at a time when ICOs are trying to make a come back.
+Here we find research on security, ICOs, distributed systems and markets, among others.
+So the ICO research lag is now being closed when ICOs are trying to make a come back.
 The last layer includes research on smart contracts, financial applications, energy, IoT, trust, decentralization and supply chains.
-Themes like privacy, identity, and governance do show up but have relatively less importance in the overall research horizon.
+Themes like privacy, identity, and governance show up but have relatively less importance in the overall research horizon.

 As mentioned above, this overall analysis has definitive limitations, one being the sample used to create various graphs and charts.
 Undoubtedly, more sophisticated text analytics could be used to poke more in-depth into the data source we have at hand.
 Do not be afraid to plunge into it – or contribute by adding more resources to the BRN bibliographic database.